fatalwithin/Coursera-Cloud-Architecture-with-Google-Cloud/07 - Preparing for the Professional Cloud Architect Exam.md

 ### Designing for Security

 One key to securing access is to request and established **groups** that represent **roles**.
 Then apply the **permissions** to the groups, and allow the people in the organization who manage identity to assign membership to the groups.
-This creates a clean interface between permission management on the cloud side, and group membership on the personnel IT side.
+This creates a clean interface b**etween permission management on the cloud side, and group membership** on the personnel IT side.
 Another key to security, is to craft security permissions. **The standard roles are defined for the most common use cases**, but you might want to derive more granular and restricted roles by customizing them.
 **Service accounts** are a great way to separate system components, and established secure communications between components.
 **A bastion host is a way to leverage a service account**.
 For risky and uncommon actions, make the user admin startup and log into bastion host.